Innovative and High Performance Neuroscience Reagents

 Reprogram, Differentiate and Culture with Small Molecules

-The clinical application of stem cells in neuroscience, particularly in neurodegenerative diseases, is an expanding area of research.
+Neurons generated from stem cells are valuable tools in neuroscience research and can be used to explore neuronal communication.
+In particular neurons differentiated from patient-derived cells are of interest for investigating disease states.
+The clinical application of stem cells in neuroscience, especially in neurodegenerative diseases, is also an expanding area of research.
 Small molecules offer advantages over traditional reprogramming and differentiation methods, enabling fast production of a large number of cells.

 Learn more about using small molecules in stem cell workflows

 Investigate Neuroendocrinology Pathways with Small Molecules and Peptides

 Neuropeptides function alongside neurotransmitters to modulate neuronal transmission.
 Neuropeptides regulate diverse physiological processes, including feeding and appetite, cardiovascular function, circadian rhythms, and pain as well as behaviors such as anxiety.
 The Tocris range of reagents includes small molecules and peptides for the investigation of neuroendocrinology pathways.